 circumstance that should be avoided at all costs.

-During the last decade we have witnessed a dramatic increase
+Over the years we have witnessed a dramatic increase

 in the importance of high quality cables for audio/video